maciejstanek/MyTimer/README.md

 ### Solution description

-As requested, I provided a single *timer* data type with two modes of operation: a delayed action and and a periodic action.
-Based on the desciption of the stop behavior I decided that a single timer instance must be responsible for a single callback at a time.
+As requested, I provided a single *timer* data type with two exclusive modes of operation: a delayed action and a periodic action.
+I assumed that the timer must not block the main execution thread.
+The timer can be restarted in a different mode, with a different callback and period.
-I also assumed that the timer must not block the main execution thread - so no busy loop allowed.
+The only restriction is that one timer can manage one callback at a time.

-I decided that the timer can not be restarted with a different action in a different mode, even after manually stopping it.
-This is because stopping a task and then immedietally starting another one will either result in both tasks working concurrently (for two recurring tasks) or only the faster one completing (for two one-shot tasks).
-This is because starting the timer always clears the stopped flag which is shared between worker threads.
+The timer will join the worker thread on its destruction.
+This is not ideal, since every time the timer goes out of scope, the calling thread would be blocked.
+I would suggest to store timer instances in some sort of extrernal heap-allocated object.

-This is not an optimal timer class.
-The major problem is that every timer sets up its own thread and this could lead to
+This is not an optimal timer class in terms of performance either.
+The major problem is that every timer sets up its own thread and this could lead to too many threads running on the system.
+If multiple timers are needed, some sort of an event-loop would be a better solution.

 This solution has two subprojects:
  * MyTimer - the timer implementation and a console app with the timer